onap/policy-parent/docs/installation/oom.rst

 Policy Pods
 ***********
-To get a listing of the Policy Pods, run the following command:
+To get a listing of the Policy Services, run the following command:

 .. code-block:: bash